How to Fund Your Adoption

 - Provide counseling regarding common ways to finance adoptions.

-- Discuss financial arrangements and payment scheduling.
+- Discuss financial arrangements and payment schedules.

 If you own your own home, you may be eligible for a home equity loan, or you may be able to refinance your mortgage.
-Often the interest is tax deductible.
+Often the interest is tax-deductible.
 Also, many banks offer home equity lines of credit.
-Rates on these loans are often low and the interest is also tax deductible.
+Rates on these loans are often low and the interest is also tax-deductible.
 Your bank may have a special loan program for adoptive parents.

 Some financial institutions offer low-interest loans with special terms strictly for adoption expenses.
 The National Adoption Foundation (NAF), American Christian Credit Union, Child Welfare League of America (CWLA), Funds4Families, MBNA, and First Union Bank of Maryland, offer loans for adoptive parents.
-Lastly, many life insurance companies have a provision in their whole life insurance policies that will permit you to borrow a percentage of the cash value at a low interest rate.
+Lastly, many life insurance companies have a provision in their whole life insurance policies that will permit you to borrow a percentage of the cash value at a low-interest rate.

 Download our financial resources packet to find other ways to fund your adoption.